sitalab/FlightChain/README.md

 This simplified three layer diagram shows:

- - The sandbox infrastructure at the bottom.
-This is the Hyperledger Fabric network (consisting of consensus nodes, ordering services and membership services).
+ - The sandbox infrastructure at the bottom. <br/> This is the Hyperledger Fabric network (consisting of consensus nodes, ordering services and membership services).
 This is the network manged by SITA.
-The smart contracts (chain code) gets deployed onto this, and this network maintains the ledger world state.
+The smart contracts ([chaincode](./chaincode)) is deployed onto this, and this network maintains the ledger world state.
 In future iterations of the blockchain network, the consensus nodes will be spread over different airlines/airport data centres.

- - The Flight Chain Fabric Client app is the middle layer.
-This layer exposes access to the Flight Chain smart contract as a set of REST APIs (to query & publish updates).
+ - The Flight Chain Fabric Client app is the middle layer. <br/> This layer exposes access to the Flight Chain smart contract as a set of REST APIs (see [flight-chain-api](./flight-chain-api)).
+There is one instance of the REST API per airline or airport.
+Each instance stores the private key for the airline/airport, and all calls to the chain-code are identified with this key.

-- The top layer shows airport/airline operating databases which POST updates during the lifecycle of a flight into the REST API.
+- The airport/airline operating databases is the top layer. <br/> This layer POSTs updates during the lifecycle of a flight into the REST API.
+It is assumed there is a secure connection from the top layer to the interface layer.

 To comment on this diagram, see the [source architecture document](https://docs.google.com/drawings/d/1Zq-vAdJJv_G257eTWgB1CtkCOL1dma3JcDOeYaw4O4Q/edit)

 ### REST APIs <a name="rest-apis"></a>

+The code for the REST APIs is in [flight-chain-api](flight-chain-api).

 #### 1. Add new flight